South African Theatre Journal

 The journal was an accredited by the Department of Education from its very inception and is indexed in a range of international listings.

-In the first 24 volumes (1987-2010) it has published 288 articles, 96 reports, 112 reviews and 11 playtexts.
-The advent of the internet and electronic publishing have also affected the journal, and electronic distribution of SATJ through SABINET and EBSCO has clearly increased readership and the international profile of the journal in the last ten years.
+In the first 24 volumes (1987-2010) it published 288 articles, 96 reports, 112 reviews and 11 playtexts.
+The advent of the internet and electronic publishing have also affected the journal, and electronic distribution of SATJ through Sabinet and EBSCO clearly increased readership and the international profile of the journal as time went by.
+The move to Routledge in 20911 increased the impact even more significantly.

 For more information